 Another tip for parents is to practice what you’ve preached in raising your child by walking in their shoes.
 We often get so caught up in parenting that we forget to envision what our children are feeling.
 And as one student put it, “It’s especially hard for those of us who still don’t know what we want to do with our life.
 We feel that because we don’t have the next twenty years planned out, adults don’t take us seriously.”

 So, try to remember that they’re still young.
-They will make mistakes—some small and easy to recover from, some large.
-But if we offer our child compassion, regardless of where they are in their educational journey, they’ll be more apt to not only excel, but let you into their world.
+They will make mistakes — some small and easy to recover from, some large.
+But if we offer our children compassion, regardless of where they are in their educational journey, they’ll be more apt to not only excel but let you into their world.

 I sat down with one student who had earned “A”s throughout the semester.
 I asked, “So, tell me, how are your parents helping you succeed during this first semester of college?”
 “Well,” he said.
 “For the most part, they’re just leaving me alone about school but still showing interest in me.”